open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm.md

 ```

 <details><summary>What happened?</summary>

-The command creates the common-transport-archive (option `--create`), and adds the listed components
+The command creates the common-transport-archive (option `--create`) and adds the listed components
 with the described resources.

 ```shell